Arizona College of Osteopathic Medicine

 The osteopathic profession employs a patient-centered approach to health care, with an emphasis on primary care/preventive medicine.
 Osteopathic physicians (DOs) enjoy the same rights and privileges as allopathic physicians (MDs) and possess an additional skill to treat patients: osteopathic manipulative medicine (OMM).
-By combining OMM with traditional medical approaches, DOs provide patients with the most comprehensive care available.
+By combining OMM and osteopathic philosophy with traditional medical approaches, DOs provide patients with the most comprehensive care available.

 The mission will be achieved by meeting the following objectives:

-- Incorporate clinical teaching into the curriculum throughout the four year program.
+- Incorporate clinical teaching into the curriculum.